moander/docker-telegraf/README.md

 # telegraf

-InfluxDB telegraf pod.
+This container is used for creating InfluxDB relays in Kubernetes.

+It listens to 8086 (http) and 8089 (udp) by default.

-See Dockerfile for available env options
+See Dockerfile for available environment variables.